 General

 Several different antenna types are used in the process of collecting the tracking data that is used in the navigation process.
-For understanding the differences in these antenna types, some background is helpful.
-(See references [21], [22], and .)
+For understanding the differences in these antenna types, some background is helpful [14, 22}.
 BACKGROUND TERMS FOR ANTENNA TYPES

 The locations of objects in the sky are described in terms of the ‘celestial sphere’, a virtual sphere of infinite radius that surrounds the Earth.
 The center, pole and equatorial plane (reference plane) of the celestial sphere are the same as those of the Earth.

-Declination (DEC) represents the angle formed between the center and a vector pointing to the object, expressed in degrees from 90 to -90.
+Declination (DEC) represents the angle formed between the equatorial plane and a vector pointing to the object from the center of the Earth, usually expressed in degrees from 90 to -90.
 Positive declination angles represent objects north of the reference plane of the celestial sphere, and negative declination angles represent objects south of the reference plane.

 Right ascension (RA) is conceptually equivalent to longitude.
-It measures how far the object is away from the zero point of the celestial reference plane (i.e., the vernal equinox).
+It measures how far the object is away from the zero point of the celestial reference direction (i.e., the vernal equinox).
 The right ascension may be expressed either in degrees from 0 to 360; or in hours, minutes, and seconds, where an hour of RA is 15 degrees of sky rotation.
 Together, the RA and DEC uniquely specify the inertial position of an object on the celestial sphere.

 An object’s hour angle (HA) is the time dependent distance in hours, minutes, and seconds westward along the celestial equator from the observer’s meridian to the object’s RA.
 The HA is zero when the object is on the observer’s meridian.

-A keyhole is an area in the sky where an antenna cannot track a spacecraft because the required angular rates would be too high.
+A keyhole is an area in the sky where an antenna cannot track a spacecraft because the required angular rates would be too high or portions of the sky being unviewable as a consequence of antenna architecture.
 Mechanical limitations may also contribute to keyhole size.

 EQUATORIAL OR RADEC MOUNT

-An equatorial mount or Right Ascension and Declination antenna (RADEC) antenna mount is designed with one mechanical axis parallel to the Earth’s axis.
+An equatorial mount or Right Ascension and Declination (RADEC) antenna mount is designed with one mechanical axis parallel to the Earths polar axis.
 To track an object, the antenna is pointed toward the object’s known HA and DEC and then rotated about the antenna’s polar axis as the Earth rotates during the rest of the tracking pass.
-The antenna structure design is latitude dependent.

 THE X-Y MOUNT